-1. When initializing LDIV, the LPF tradition must be written first.
-Then, the write to the LPR register will effectively update LDIV and so the clock generation.
+1. When initializing LDIV, the LPF register must be written first.
+7 will effectively update LDIV and so the clock generation.

 2. In LIN Slave mode, if the LPR[7:0] register is equal to 00h, the transceiver and receiver input clocks are switched off.